martell-n-tardy/Ski-Mountain-Resort-Capstone/README.md

-# Ski Mountain Resort Capstone Project
+# Ski Mountain Resort Capstone
 In this capstone project I developed a data-driven business-strategy for a ski resort seeking to either cut costs or increase ticket prices based on various economic factors.

 ## Tools and Editors